BarbyKelly/quizproject/README.md

   and Final Score once again reflected the actual score

-## Container position
+## Container Position

-- Developer tried a few times to fix Container position, to have it closer to center, only to face more errors, as previous Container styling did not match flex styling eg close_modal buttons ended up being outside of the Container, as they had still
+- Developer tried a few times to fix Container's position, to have it closer to center, only to face more errors, as previous Container styling did not match flex styling eg close_modal buttons ended up being outside of the Container, as they had still

   ```
   position: absolute;
   ```